Blessed are the Poor in Spirit

 eyes shall have many a curse.

-in time of trouble.
-The LORD will preserve him, and keep him alive;
+2 The Lord will preserve him, and keep him alive; and he

-him unto the will of his enemies.
+the will of his enemies.

 languishing: thou wilt make all his bed in his sickness.

 gives us charity, they're not only giving to us, they are

 giving to Jesus, too.